solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 At the `execute` stage, the loaded pages have no data dependencies, so all the programs can be executed in parallel.

-The guarantee that runtime enforces:
+The runtime enforces the following rules:

 1. The `program_id` code is the only code that will modify the contents of `Account::userdata` of Account's that have been assigned to it.
 This means that upon assignment userdata vector is guarnteed to be `0`.
 2. Total balances on all the accounts is equal before and after execution of a Transaction.
 3. Balances of each of the accounts not assigned to `program_id` must be equal to or greater after the Transaction than before the transaction.
 4. All Instructions in the Transaction executed without a failure.

 ## Entry Point
 Execution of the program involves mapping the Program's public key to an entry point which takes a pointer to the transaction, and an array of loaded pages.